 Sec.
-25. "Transfer" means a procedure for assisted reproduction by which an embryo is placed in the body of the person who will give birth to the child.
+25. "Transfer" means a procedure for assisted reproduction by which an embryo is placed in the body of the person who will give hirth to the child person who will give birth to the child.

 Sec.
 26. "Witnessed" means that at least one person who is authorized to sign has signed a record to verify that the person personally observed a signatory sign the record.